 - Apply Custom Formatting to Your Chart

 - Live Charts on the Smartsheet Mobile App

 - Charts FAQ

 Sharing requirements To add a chart to a dashboard, you must be the Owner or have Admin-level sharing permissions to that dashboard.
-You must also be shared to the sheet that contains the data that you want to chart.
+You must also be shared to the sheet or report that contains the data that you want to chart.